EPCCed/Light-Intro-to-HPC/content/Part0_Introduction/contents.md

 This may be the first self-service course you have worked through, so to help you get the best learning experience we have prepared a few tips for you.
 Hopefully, they will help you get the most out of the course.

 The course material is presented as a mixture of videos, articles, exercises and quizzes.
-The course is no longer fully facilitated so we would like to encourage you to interact with others taking the course if many of your local team are working through the content.
-If there is anything that you find confusing, ask, and if you know an answer to a question, answer it.
-You will find that both asking and answering questions helps to consolidate not only your but also other people’s knowledge.
+The course is no longer fully facilitated but if there is anything that you find confusing, ask, we are available via the [ARCHER2 service desk](helpdesk@archer2.ac.uk).
+You will find that both asking and answering questions helps to consolidate your knowledge!

 ---